lleblanc42/jquery-userTimeout/README.md

 - [x] Create more reliable timer

 ## Release History
+v0.5.1
+* Fixed a bug where it wasn't properly resetting the startTimer bind which caused issues with displaying modals/dialogs multiple times

 v0.5.0
 * Added two new options to allow customization of the button text